Samvit-Kini/Samvit_BSE_Portfolio/index.md

 <img width="953" height="590" alt="Screenshot 2025-07-17 at 10 18 14 AM" src="https://github.com/user-attachments/assets/4c5ac531-2600-4d7a-8bd2-d690b7974bc2" />

 ### Figure 5

+In addition to the ultrasonic sensors, I added the bread board which allows me to organize my wiring and allow me to easily connect the ultrasonic sensors to the Raspberry Pi.

 ## Challenges
 In this modification, I faced many unexpected challenges.
 Out of them, there were two challenges that stood out to me:
 1. The first challenge was that the Ball TRacking Robot kept moving to far in one certain direction.
 To fix this problem, I had to juggle around with my code, and had to make sure my robot stopped moving, after it fullfilled a certain goal.
 This challenge took me the longest amount of time, but I fixed the code.